 Plant fruit trees as soon as possible in late winter/early spring.

 Bare Root Trees

-Soak the roots in a bucket or wheelbarrow of water and root stimulator for about a ½ hour.
+Soak the roots in a bucket or wheelbarrow of water mixed with root stimulator for about a ½ hour.
 Dig the hole just large enough to accommodate roots.
 Fill the hole with water twice to check for drainage.
 If the hole has not drained within 12-24 hours find a better drained spot.
 If the native soil is heavy clay, blend one third organic soil amendment with the backfill soil.
 If the soil is reasonable, just use the native soil for backfill.
-Form a small mound of soil in the bottom of the hole to spread the roots over; making sure the graft is a couple of inches above the soil line.
+Form a small mound in the bottom of the hole to spread the roots over top; making sure the graft line is a couple of inches above the soil line.
 Fill the hole with soil.
-Do not put fertilizer in the hole or it may burn tender roots, or, use a mild transplant fertilizer.
-Check to be sure tree is no deeper than its original soil level.
+Do not put fertilizer in the hole or it may burn tender young roots.
+Alternatively, use a mild transplant fertilizer.
+Check to be sure the tree is no deeper than its original soil level.
 Make a watering basin with extra soil.
-Fill the basin with water mixed with root stimulator making sure the tree is well watered and no large air pockets are left around the roots.
+Fill the basin with water combined with root stimulator, making sure the tree is well-watered and no large air pockets are left around the roots.
 Paint the trunks with white latex paint to prevent sunscald.